Score a K-12 AI tool against the Forensic Read™.

 The COPPA standard for obtaining parental permission to collect personal information from a child under 13.
 To count as verifiable, the mechanism must use a method enumerated in COPPA Rule §312.5.

 The output the Scorer produces when the rubric is applied: Proceed, Caution, or Flag.
-Deterministic — two readers who answer the twelve inputs the same way arrive at the same verdict.
+Deterministic — two readers who answer the thirteen inputs the same way arrive at the same verdict.
 A starting point for governance action, not a substitute for it.

 How the Pre-Service Lookup relates to The Language Firm's full methodology.
 This tab defends the design choices behind the rubric and locates the Scorer's verdicts relative to what a complete Forensic Read™ produces.
 Read this before citing a verdict, designing institutional reliance on the tool, or comparing it to the firm's full investigative work.